szolfaghari/Jonas-Assignment/README.md

 # Projects

-Both projects can be found under <APP> folder in the repository.
+Both projects can be found under **[APP]** folder in the repository.
 They are done with VB.net as per request and can be executed with minimal changes
 (connectionstrings need to be tweaked for sure)

 * JonasAssignment (ConsoleApp)
 * JonasAssignmentWebAPI

 A copy of DB backup has been included the the repository. it needs to be restored as **JonasDB** to the database.
-This can be founf under <DB> folder in the repository.
+This can be found under **[DB]** folder in the repository.

 # Optimization Ideas
   * For the batch insert, we probably can do some grouping.
 I noticed there are a lot of NULLs and ZEROs.
 So we may handle them separately (and in one shot)